SamuelClucas/bocs/docs/README.md

 I need a place to keep track of it all. *This is that place*.

-I have tried to write notes that are approachable, explicit, and precise.
+I have tried to write notes that are accessible, explicit, and precise.
 Please read them if you want to better understand any of the concepts or code involved in the creation of such a program.

 ### Contents: